fhoeben/hsac-fitnesse-plugin/README.txt

 - table template: scenario without need to define all parameters in first line
 - storyboard: script which takes a 'screenshot' after each row

+Tool to determine usage of scenarios in Slim suite:
+- Change test system used from 'slim' to 'slimCoverage'
+- Run suite (the test will not actually call any fixtures)
+- An extra result (Scenario Usage Report) is added describing which scenarios are never used and some statistics on those that are used.

 This plugin is included in the FitNesse baseline installation of https://github.com/fhoeben/hsac-fitnesse-fixtures.
 After starting that installation Wiki pages demonstrating the use of this plugin can be opened: